 Graduate Programme in Public Health

-This course gives an introduction to the modern analysis in studies of twins.
-The students will be able to apply basic methods and biometric models using statistical packages, especially the packages “mets” and OpenMx in R. The students learn how to investigate genetic and environmental influences on phenotypes under various twin designs and assumptions.
-They also learn how twins can be used effectively in studying association controlling for various confounders, the matched case cotwin design.
+This course introduces the modern analysis in studies of twins.
+The students will be able to understand founding theory and apply basic methods and biometric models in a research context.
+The students learn how to investigate genetic and environmental influences on traits under various twin designs and assumptions.
+They also learn how twins can be used effectively in studying association controlling for various sources of confounding.

-Twins appear as pairs, and of different zygocity, making them highly informative for inferring genetic and environmental influences for traits.
-Analysis of such paired data requires special statistical techniques.
-The course introduces basic statistical concepts that are typically targeted in analysis of twin data and touches some more advanced methods.
+The course introduces statistical concepts that are typically targeted in analysis of twin and family data and touches some more advanced methods.
 Findings and insights from studies with twins will be highlighted.
-Time is devoted for short presentations by the participants including discussion and feedback.
+Time is devoted for presentations by the participants including discussion and feedback.
+Main topics:

 Course arrangements: 4 full days followed by an exam.

 Type of evaluation: Type of evaluation: Presentation of project report project or multiple choice web-exam.